Sutton, London

-Sutton is the principal town in the London Borough of Sutton in South London, England.
-It lies on the lower slopes of the North Downs, and is the administrative headquarters of the Outer London borough.
-It is 10 mi south-south west of Charing Cross, and is one of the thirteen metropolitan centres in the London Plan.
-The population of the town was counted as 41,483 in the 2011 census, while the borough overall counted 204,525.
+Sutton is a town in the London Borough of Sutton in South London, England.
+It is the administrative headquarters of the Outer London borough.
+It is 10 mi south-southwest of Charing Cross, one of the fourteen metropolitan centres in the London Plan.

 An ancient parish originally in the county of Surrey, Sutton is recorded in the Domesday Book of 1086 as having two churches and about 30 houses.
 Its location on the London to Brighton turnpike from 1755 led to the opening of coaching inns, spurring its growth as a village.
 When it was connected to central London by rail in 1847, it began to grow into a town, and it expanded further in the 20th century.
 It became a municipal borough with Cheam in 1934, and became part of Greater London in 1965.

 Sutton has the largest library in the borough, several works of public art and four conservation areas.
 It is home to several large international companies and the sixth most important shopping area in London, centred on Sutton High Street.
-Sutton railway station is the borough's largest, with frequent services to central London and other destinations, including Horsham.
-It is home to the Royal Marsden Hospital and the Institute of Cancer Research, where there are plans to create the world's second biggest cancer research campus.
+Sutton railway station is the largest station in the borough, offering frequent services by Southern and Govia Thameslink to Central London and other destinations, including Wimbledon and St Albans.
+It is home to the Royal Marsden Hospital and the Institute of Cancer Research.

-Crime levels are among the lowest in London.

-Sutton borough is among the highest performing education authorities in the country.
-In 2011 it was the top performing borough for GCSE results in England.
+Future plans for Sutton as of 2024 include creating the world's second largest cancer research campus and improving connectivity to central London and the London Underground through the Sutton Link tram project (currently awaiting funding).